raghav-misra/notes-v1/topics/probability_theory.md

     - Thus, there are an infinite number of outcomes, making $\Omega_{xy}$ a **continuous** sample space.

 ## probability and its axioms.

-Now that we have learned to define our outcomes, let's look at the second task: *determining likelihoods of each outcome*.

 - Which outcomes are more likely to occur than others?
   - We answer this question by assigning probabilities to each outcome.